Bale does not rule out Cardiff City move

 Bale is available on a free transfer having left Real Madrid after nine years in Spain, during which he won five Champions League titles.

-Last Sunday, his deflected free-kick secured Wales' 1-0 win against Ukraine and a place at the World Cup in Qatar, the country's first World Cup appearance since 1958.
+Last Sunday, his deflected free-kick secured Wales' 1-0 win against Ukraine and a place at the World Cup in Qatar, the country's first appearance in the tournament since 1958.

 What is best for family and for Wales